boris-dimitrov/dedup/README.md

 # usage

 This is a bandaid for sorely missing Mac OS functionality.
-Each application requires extremely careful reviews and manual adjustments to the code in order to minimize the possiblity of harming important files.
+Each application requires truly careful review and manual adjustments to the code to minimize the possiblity of harming important files.

-Read dedup.py for usage.
+Read dedup.py for further usage information.